 Biography at a Glance

-Outside of work, Karen is an enthusiast for skiing.
-In winter she is often found on double-diamond ski runs in Colorado’s epic mountains.
-Karen holds a PhD from Temple University Fox School of Business, an MPhil from the Hong Kong Polytechnic University and a bachelor’s degree from Fudan University in Shanghai.
+Outside of work, Karen is an enthusiast for ski.
+In winters, she is often found on double-diamond ski runs of Colorado’s epic mountains.
+She holds a PhD from Temple University Fox School of Business, an MPhil from the Hong Kong Polytechnic University, and a bachelor’s degree from Fudan University in Shanghai, China.

 Areas of Interest

-- Peer-to-peer markets
+- Online markets

-- Machine Learning
+- Machine learning